yazeed-eldigair/face-detection-app/README.md

 # Face Detection App

-A full-stack application that detects faces in image URLs using the Clarifai API.
+A web application that detects faces in image URLs using the Clarifai API.

 ## Features
 1. User registration